As loving hind that (hartless) wants her deer,

 Email Poem |

-Analysis and Comments on Another (II)
+Comments, Analysis, and Meaning on Another (II)

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Another (II) here.